Mosterøy Municipality: General information

-The municipality of Mosterøy was established on 1 July 1884 when it was split off from the large island municipality of Rennesøy.
-Initially, the new municipality had a population of 1,309.
-On 1 January 1923, the westernmost group of outlying islands of Kvitsøy were separated from Mosterøy to form a separate municipality Kvitsøy.
-The split left Mosterøy with 745 inhabitants.
-On 1 January 1965, many municipal mergers took place in Norway due to the recommendations of the Schei Committee.
-On that date, Mosterøy was merged back into the municipality of Rennesøy.
-Prior to the merger, Mosterøy had a population of 817.
+The municipality of Mosterøy was established on 1 July 1884 when the larger Rennesøy Municipality was divided in two: the northern islands (population: 1,092) remained as a smaller Rennesøy Municipality and the southern islands (population: 1,309) became the new Mosterøy Municipality.

+On 1 January 1923, the westernmost group of outlying islands (population: 581) were separated from Mosterøy Municipality to form the new Kvitsøy Municipality.
+The split left Mosterøy Municipality with 745 inhabitants.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, Mosterøy Municipality (population: 817) and Rennesøy Municipality (population: 1,370) were merged (back) together to form a larger Rennesøy Municipality.

+On 1 January 2020, all of Rennesøy Municipality (including the areas of the former Mosterøy Municipality) became part of Stavanger Municipality.

 Name

 The municipality (originally the parish) is named after the island of Mosterøy (Mostr or Monstr) since the first Utstein Church was built there.
 The meaning of the first element of the name is uncertain.
 One possibility is that it is a shortened version of the Latin word monasterium which means "monastery", since the Utstein Abbey is located on the northwest end of the island.
 Another possibility is that it comes from the word mǫn which means "mane".
 A third possibility is that it comes from the word mœnir which means "ridge", likely referring to the 154 m tall Mastravarden, the highest point on the island.
 The last element of the name is øy which means "island".

 Historically, the name of the municipality was spelled Mosterø.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Mosterøy.
 The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).

+Churches

+The Church of Norway had one parish (sokn) within Mosterøy Municipality.
+At the time of the municipal dissolution, it was part of the Rennesøy prestegjeld and the Hetland prosti (deanery) in the Diocese of Stavanger.